samhmariam/agentsville-agentic-travel/README.md

 ## 🎯 Project Overview

 This project implements an intelligent travel agent that plans the perfect vacation to the wonderful city of AgentsVille!
-The system uses multiple AI agents and sophisticated reasoning patterns to create personalized, weather-aware itineraries that satisfy traveler preferences and constraints.
+The system uses multiple AI agents and reasoning patterns to create personalized, weather-aware itineraries that satisfy traveler preferences and constraints.

 ## 🚀 Key Features